NABS Style Nest Box

 BRAW recommends using nest boxes that have proven to be highly attractive to bluebirds.

 These boxes are either:

 4-5” from bottom of hole to nesting platform

 4” x 4” nesting platforms, have oval openings (1 3/8” x 2 ¼”), and...are unvented (vents can be opened after June 1 in areas where black flies are not prevalent).

-Any box that meets these specifications is recommended by BRAW.
+Any box meeting specifications above is recommended by BRAW.

 Monitoring A Trail

 One of the most exciting and rewarding experience of being a member is to take care of a Bluebird Trail.